tabreturn/tabreturn.github.io/_posts/2018-08-10-processing.py_in_ten_lessons--04-beta_eq_fps_gt_12.md

   <img src="{{ site.url }}/img/pitl04/trigonometry-clock-face.png" />
 </figure>

-The hour hand rests along zero radians.
-Recall that when drawing `arc`s, one begins at 'East' then progresses clockwise (southward) as the angle increases.
-This is a problematic starting position, as our clock will be offset by three hours should the hand begin from the 3 o'clock position.
+The hour hand currently rests along zero radians (pointing East).
+Recall that when drawing `arc`s, the angle opens clockwise (southward).
+However, our clock will be offset by three hours should the hand begin from a 3 o'clock position.
 Correct this using a `rotate()` function:

 {% highlight py %}
     ...